revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 alignment.fasta.approx.dating.tree
 Branch score               Right 0.1592917560202034

-Considerations when using real data
+Concluding remarks
 --
 {:.section}

+Real data:
-When analyzing real data, a more appropriate substitution model should be used.
+- When analyzing real data, a more appropriate substitution model should be used.

-Discuss, tree not available, has to be inferred.
+- Discuss, tree not available, has to be inferred.

+Simulation scripts:
+- Link to ELynx.